 At the same time, R&B music was starting to reach the mainstream.
 The major labels were enveloped by it.
 It wasn’t practical for Lillian to release music for local consumption but competing with the majors was going to be a challenge.
 Lillian, in a fight to the end, started Globe Records in an attempt to reach a new market (she also engineered all the recordings, as well).

 Trumpet was done (in 1955).
-But, the growing debt of the organization lead to less recording sessions.
+But, the growing debt of the organization lead to fewer recording sessions.
 Lillian even traded away Sonny Boy’s recording contract to their pressing plant, Plastic Products, to cancel a huge debt.
 The last recording was Lucky Joe Almond on St. Patrick’s Day in 1956.

-Ryan says in his book, Lillian “had grown from a musically naive dilettante to an accomplished professional, whose tiny label had blossomed to become, for a few years at least, the second largest independent label based in the South.
+Ryan says in his book, Lillian “had grown from a musically naive dilettante to an accomplished professional, whose tiny label had blossomed to become, for a few years at least, the second-largest independent label based in the South.
 To have remained in the field into the second half of the decade would have required a greater stake than the McMurrys were willing to gamble.
 The furniture business was still booming, and there was certainly no need to pursue the chimerical forms of fame and fortune that tantalized so many of DRC’s contemporaries.”

 Lillian continued to keep the books and sell off old record stock for years at the furniture stores.
 She kept Globe Music, the publishing company where most of Trumpet’s catalog (and some unreleased tracks) went.
-She kept protecting her business – like in 1963 when a record-producer reissued some of Sonny Boy’s Trumpet recordings without Lillian’s blessing (she immediately sued the label owner).
+She kept protecting her business-like in 1963 when a record-producer reissued some of Sonny Boy’s Trumpet recordings without Lillian’s blessing (she immediately sued the label owner).
 Federal copyright did not protect sound recordings until 1972.
 She protected her artists, too, who she diligently paid royalties on-time for years.

 The rights to many Globe and Trumpet releases were sold to other labels (major and small).
 In 1985, the remaining masters and rights were donated to the Centre for the Study of Southern Culture (at the University of Mississippi in Oxford).